Guide

 How AI Overviews select sources

-Google hasn't published an official algorithm for AI Overview source selection, but analysis of thousands of AI Overviews reveals clear patterns:
+Google hasn't published an official algorithm for AI Overview source selection, but analysis of thousands of AI Overviews reveals clear patterns.
+SE Ranking's study of 129,000 domains and Superlines' 2026 citation analysis provide the strongest empirical evidence:

 |---|---|---|